openstack-archive/kloudbuster/doc/source/installation.rst

 Installation
 ============

+KloudBuster is already pre-installed as a web service in the KloudBuster VM image available from the `OpenStack Community App Catalog <https://apps.openstack.org>`_

-There are two ways to install and run KloudBuster tool.
-Users of KloudBuster should use regular PyPI based installation, while developers of KloudBuster should use GitHub/OpenStack Repository based installation.
-Normally, PyPI based installation will satisfy most of use cases, and it is the recommended way for running KloudBuster under production environments, or through an automated or scheduled job.
-A git repository based installation gives more flexibility, and it is a must for developers of KloudBuster.
+There are two alternative ways to install and run KloudBuster tool.
+Users of KloudBuster who prefers to use the CLI should use regular PyPI based installation.
+Developers of KloudBuster should use the GitHub/OpenStack Repository based installation.

+Web Service and PyPI based installation will satisfy most use cases and are the 2 recommended ways for running KloudBuster under production environments, or through an automated or scheduled job.
+The git repository based installation is targeted at developers of KloudBuster.

 .. note:: Installation from PyPI will only have the latest stable version.

 PyPI based Installation
 -----------------------

-This is the recommended way to install KloudBuster for non-development use, and KloudBuster is available in the Python Package Index (PyPI):
+This is the recommended way to install KloudBuster for non-development use if CLI is required.
+KloudBuster is available in the Python Package Index (PyPI):
 `KloudBuster PyPI <https://pypi.python.org/pypi/KloudBuster>`_

 Step 1